funkybooboo/ctf_d_tutorial/README.md

 # Introduction

 CTFd is an easy capture the flag framework.
 This tutorial will guide you through the steps of setting up a CTFd server.
 The CTFd code can be found [here](https://github.com/CTFd/CTFd).
-Official online documentation can be found here [here](https://docs.ctfd.io).
+Official online documentation can be found [here](https://docs.ctfd.io).

 Your first step will be deciding how to host your server.
 You have a few options when it comes to hosting: